 To submit your resolutions to the WASB you can follow these steps: Continue reading September 15 deadline to submit resolutions approaching

 More and more stories are appearing in the media about policy resolutions local school boards are debating and adopting that could play a big role in shaping the WASB’s policy direction, including its legislative advocacy.
 Your board has until Sept.
 15 to adopt and submit a resolution to either set or change the direction of the WASB’s policies and legislative advocacy.

 Here’s a refresher on how the WASB resolution process works and why it is important: Continue reading Why WASB resolutions matter and why your board should be involved

-Individual school boards and school board members provide the policy guidance and direction that informs the WASB’s legislative agenda and legislative advocacy efforts on your behalf.
-How do they do that?
-Continue reading August Advocacy Tip: Resolutions Are Your Board’s Chance to Put Its Imprint on the WASB
+Individual member school boards provide the policy guidance and direction that informs the WASB’s legislative agenda and legislative advocacy efforts on your behalf.
+Boards initiate this process by adopting resolutions and submitting them to the WASB.

 Thanks to all delegates and boards for your work on these resolutions.

 Thanks also to the many boards that submitted resolutions and to the dedicated board members from around the state who served on the WASB Policy & Resolutions Committee that reviewed those submitted resolutions.

 These newly adopted resolutions will now be placed in the 2019 edition of the WASB Resolutions Book, which will be published later this Spring, and will remain in force until amended or repealed.
 To find the 2018 edition of the WASB Resolutions Book click here.

 The proposed 2019 WASB resolutions to be considered by the Delegate Assembly has been posted to the WASB website.
 Delegate packets are being printed and will be mailed shortly.
 Additional materials will be posted in the near future.